BestTimesToVisit.com Logo

 Top Things to Do

-Dive into the vibrant chaos of the Chiang Rai Night Bazaar, a sensory feast of sights, sounds, and smells.
-Sample local delicacies like Sai Oua (northern Thai sausage) and Khao Soi, and haggle for unique handicrafts and textiles under the glow of colorful lanterns.
+Dive into the vibrant Chiang Rai Night Bazaar, a sensory feast of sights, sounds, and smells.
+Sample an array of Northern Thai specialties like Khao Soi and Sai Oua from bustling food stalls, and haggle for unique handicrafts and souvenirs.

 See all 8 things to do →